March 10, 2020 |

-What is the 8-Step practise of Yoga according to Patanjali Yoga Sutras?
+What is the 8-Step practice of Yoga according to Patanjali Yoga Sutras?

-The 8-Step practise is a disciplined approach from changing our attitudes toward the environment and ourselves to complete integration with the object to be understood, which could even be the answers to eternal questions of seekers.
+The 8-Step practice is a disciplined approach from changing our attitudes toward the environment and ourselves, to complete integration with the object to be understood, and this could even be the answers to eternal questions of seekers.

 Why Yama and Niyama are important?

-Yoga is not just a bodily exercise, asana, and not only breathing exercise, pranayama.
-Asana and Pranayama are generally taught as first lessons of Yoga.
-We need to begin with Yama and Niyama for complete cleansing of our mind-body complex system to reap the benefits of Yoga.
+The practice of Yoga Asana is not just a bodily exercise.
+And the practice of Pranayama is not merely a breathing exercise.
+Asanan and Pranayama are generally taught as first lessons of Yoga.
+We need to begin with Yama and Niyama as the foundation of practice to make sure that our mind-body complex system fully reaps the benefits of Yoga.